-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Note: To be inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 You are inpatient starting the day you are formally admitted to the hospital with a doctor's order and the day before you are discharged is your last inpatient day.
-For example, if you arrive at the hospital at 10 a.m., your first midnight is that night, this counts as one full day.
-From that midnight on, each midnight will be a day as an inpatient.
-If you are discharged before midnight on your last day, then that day does not count toward the total days.
+For additional cost sharing for professional services.